-Supplied with each Expansion unit is a short (10cm) ribbon cable for interface purposes, but this ribbon can also be very long.
-We have tested up to 10m, but we generally recommend a maximum cable run of 7-8m.
-Please contact us if you need a longer ribbon cable.
+Supplied with each Expansion unit is a short (10cm) ribbon cable for interface purposes, but this ribbon can also be longer, up to 1m.

 The ribbon cable connectors are mounted such that pin 1 on the one end connects to pin 10 on the other, Pin 2 connects to pin 9 etc.